MicrosoftDocs/winrt-api/windows.devices.sensors/humanpresencefeatures_isadaptivedimmingsupported.md

 ## -description

-Gets whether the human presence sensor can dim the PC screen based on if a user is present, absent, interacting with their device, using an external monitor, or the device is in battery-saver mode.
+Gets whether the human presence sensor can dim the PC screen based on if a user is present, absent, or interacting with their device.

 ## -property-value